-1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to off.
+1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
 Remove the ignition and KeyChoice keys.
 2. Remove grass clippings, dirt, and grime from the external parts of the entire machine, especially the engine.
 Clean dirt and chaff from the outside of the engine's cylinder head fins and blower housing.